asimihsan/notes/[course] natural language processing.md

 #### Part-of-Speech Tagging

+-   We'd like to model *pairs of sequences*, rather than just one sequence.
+    -   The general problem is the **sequence labelling problem**, aka the **tagging problem**.
+-   Two instances of this problem - POS tagging and named entity recognition.

 -   **Part-of-Speech Tagging**: a fundamental problem.
     -   Input: sentence.
-    -   Output: a tag sequence.
+    -   Output: a tag sequence, aka a state sequence.

 -   Input, some sequence of words, a sentence: